Albert-GGG/DJANGO-AUCTIONS-WEBSITE/README.md

 Features:

-- Listings creation
+- Listing creation
 - Search by category or by using a searchbar
-- Placing bids on listings
+- Place bids on listed items
 - The ability to win or lose an auction
 - Open and close auctions
 - User history of bids placed on listings
 - Listing history of all bids placed by users
-- User watchilsts
+- User watchlists
 - User authentication
-- Form validation when creating listings
+- Form validation in the frontend and the backend with feedback
+- Add comments to listed items

 ## Getting started